 - 1. Click on the account name displayed on the header and select Account management from the drop-down menu.
 The Account Management page is displayed. - 2.
 In the Account management page, click Communication Preferences. - 3.
 Under Offers and promotions, perform the following actions: - a.
 Select the May HPE/Aruba provide you with personalized email communications about HPE/Aruba and select HPE/Aruba-partner products, services, offers, and events? checkbox.

-The details of the latest offers and promotions by HPE/Aruba will be sent to your registered email account b.
-Under Validate your country, click the drop-down icon and select the country you reside in, from the list.
+The details of the latest offers and promotions by HPE/Aruba will be sent to your registered email account.

 The check box is also displayed in the Create an account page.